Hyannis Historical Society

 When is a mural not just a mural?
 When it revitalizes a neighborhood.

-That is the goal of architect, educator and artist Mary-Ann Agresti of Yarmouthport, who along with artist Jackie Reeves of Sandwich, is painting a mural to be installed this week on the wall of Bradford’s Hardware on the corner of Pleasant Street and Main Street in Hyannis.
+That is the goal of architect, educator and artist Mary-Ann Agresti of Yarmouthport, who along with artist Jackie Reeves of Sandwich, has painted a mural on the wall of Bradford’s Hardware on the corner of Pleasant Street and Main Street in Hyannis.
 The mural, nine panels stretching 24 feet long and 12 feet high with colors of blues, greens, yellow and sepia tones, has images hearkening back to the 1850s, depicting Hyannis’s illustrious past as a bustling seaport.
 Agresti used historic photos from the Hyannis Public Library to find images of Hyannis and people from the era to use in the mural. . . .

 A fun 1926 Map of Cape Cod created by Mélanie Elizabeth Leonard (1868-1933).